 On this page I list those who gave their lives in World War 2, plus one who was killed in the Spanish Civil War.
 A child page has war stories of survivors.

 World War Two

 L/Cpl.
 Alexander Lobban (abt 1911–1940) 2927665 of the 555 Field Coy., Royal Engineers, and John Lobban (1912–1943), from Kingussie, Inverness-shire, were sons of Alexander Lobban and Mary Ann McBain.
-Alex was a joiner by trade and died in a motor accident with on active service; he had been married for only 10 months and perhaps never saw his son, Mowatt Alexander Lobban.
+Alex was a joiner by trade and died in a motor accident while on active service; he had been married for only 10 months and perhaps never saw his son, Mowatt Alexander Lobban.
 John Lobban’s death is more of a mystery: Syd Lobban read his parents headstone in Kingussie, which includes the words:- “and Jack, who died on Active Service on the 12 Sept 1943 aged 31 years.”
 Syd was unable to find any record of a John/Jack Lobban dying in action, but a Private J. Lobban No 2930178 of the Cameron Highlanders, “died in a state of Desertion” in South Africa during 1940 aged approx 32 years of age.
 If anyone knows the truth of his fate, please let me know. (tree)

 Alexander Simpson Lobban (1921–1941), b.
 Perth, Perthshire, son of Peter Anderson Lobban and Isabella Robertson Simpson.
 The Royal Armoured Corps list of War Casualties includes Trooper No 79017, Alexander Lobban aged 20 born Scotland, died on 9th December 1941 at sea whilst a Prisoner of War. (tree)